 The article is a part of series of blog posts on Custom component framework topic.
-In order to get the context I would suggest to get started from beginning.
+Please start from beginning to get the context.

 For this article I will use Visual studio 2017 for development purpose.
 All the steps mentioned below will assume that you have Visual studio 2017 as your development environment.
 Also please note that of the current pre-release, you can set-up your development environment for machines on Windows 10

 Machine OS: Windows 10

 IDE: Visual studio 2017

 Local directory for control development: c:\debajit\blog\powercontrols